Breeding Location:

 Range and Habitat

-Boreal Chickadee: Breeds from northern Alaska east to Labrador and Newfoundland, south to northern edge of U.S. Occasionally wanders southward during winter.
+Boreal Chickadee: Resident species from northern Alaska east to Labrador and Newfoundland, and south to the northern edge of the U.S. from Washington to Maine.
+Occasionally wanders farther southward during winter, and had been recorded as far south as Pennsylvania.
 Usually found in coniferous forests.

 Breeding and Nesting